Fire0902/anime-sama-downloader/README.md

 - [ ] Make a Jellyfin extension to communicate with api

+- [ ] Use search methods from Inquirer lib for dynamic anime and season search in CLI inputs.

 ### Refactor

-- [ ] Implements usage of SBoudrias/Inquirer.js lib for better CLI inputs.

 - [ ] Remove setTimeOut

+- [X] Implements usage of SBoudrias/Inquirer.js lib for better CLI inputs.

 - [X] Make the program with waitForSelector from the library puppeteer